Chambishi Copper Mine

 2.25% Cu

-Main Orebody & West Orebody has an estimated reserves of 45 million tonnes at 2.25% Cu, whereas the West Orebody has estimated reserve of 34 million tonnes at 2.03% Cu, with a planned mine life of 25 years.
-The Southeast Orebody (SEOB) contains 2.8 million tonnes Cu resources and 150,000 tonnes Co, with an annual processing capacity of 3.3 Mt ore.
+The main and west ore bodies have an estimated reserve of 45 million tonnes (Mt) at 2.25% copper (Cu), whereas west ore body has an estimated reserve of 34 Mt at 2.03% Cu, with a planned mine life of 25 years.
+The southeast ore body contains 2.8 Mt Cu resources and 150,000 tonnes cobalt (Co), with an annual processing capacity of 3.3 Mt of ore .

 Project Impacts